Working From Home your Rights?

 As a result of the Covid19 outbreak and the Government’s advice, many employees are now working from home.
-In the case that you were to have an accident at home whilst working, what are your legal rights?
-Our experienced solicitors will be able to give you clear and independent legal advice on your working from home legal rights.
+In the case that you were to have an accident at home whilst working, Our experienced solicitors will be able to give you clear and independent legal advice on your working from home legal rights.

 Does my employer have a duty of care to look after my safety if I’m working from home?

-If I had an accident at work whilst at home, would my employer be liable?
+If I had an accident at work whilst home, would my employer be liable?

-- Cooperating with your employer and follow their instructions.
+- Cooperating with your employer and following their instructions.

 - Protect yourself and others from harm during the course of your work.
 For example, you must take care of your equipment and report any defects or problems immediately to your employer.